Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 > If the entity has the `--FaceTargetEntity` flag set, it may not be able to move vertically (up/down).
 > The entity's head may also look in a strange/unexpected direction when this occurs.

+> [!CAUTION]
+> `FrogInst001` (the player) does not seem to be capable of pathfinding in the traditional sense.
+> One solution is to create entities using the Frogger 3D model, and using camera trickery to hide the real player.
+> Another solution is to manually force `FrogInst001` into walk/run sequences, ensuring it is facing the target location.

 > [!NOTE]
 > **Pathfind Troubleshooting:**
 > 1. If the entity is not moving...